fernanucm/PLBASIC/README.md

 +---------------------------+ +----------------------------------------+
 ```

-The arrangement of panels may differ from this example, which corresponds to the execution (command `RUN` executed by pressing `r`) of the example program `ball.bas` (bouncing ball).
-They can be moved and resized at will with the the arrow keys when the command `MOVE` or `RESIZE` have been enabled by pressing the keys `m` and `z` respectively.
+This snapshot corresponds to executing (with the command `RUN`, by pressing `r`) the example program `ball.bas` (bouncing ball).
+The arrangement of these panels can be changed by moving and resizing them at will.
+When the command `MOVE` or `RESIZE` has been enabled by pressing the keys `m` and `z` respectively, arrow keys can be used to move and resize the selected panel.
+To select another panel, you press `TAB` and the panel heading is shown highlighted.

 #### Debugger Commands